 EI.072 – Panda – 6.5cm/49g (admission); 23-Mar deceased.

 These small turtles were found on 21 October 2020, lost in the island vegetation.
 They were admitted to our turtle rescue centre and found to be weak, disoriented and dehydrated.

 They are currently under treatment and close observation, and once they are healthy and strong we will be releasing them into the ocean.

 January 2021 Updates

-All the Hawksbill hatchlings continue to grow.
+All the Hawksbill juveniles continue to grow.
 6 of our 14 Hawksbills have acquired an eye infection; we have isolated these, and started treating with antibiotics.
 We will continue to closely monitor their progress.